 The Thousand Islands area of the St. Lawrence was his special love.
 He knew its history, its people, its reefs and channels; he knew where to find muskelunge, black bass and walleyes, and in late fall and winter he knew where to rig decoys on open water for bluebills and where to wait for black ducks in secluded coves and marshes.

 Harold had no truck with sham or whimpering, and to the end he refused to dwell on the cancer that so swiftly ended his life.
 His time was up and he knew it, but even in his final hours he was arranging a fishing trip for friends or talking enthusiastically of the warm public response to a new book, in whose publication he played a major role, dealing with the history of the St. Lawrence skiff.

 He did not rage against the dying of the light, but accepted it with a forthright dignity that those who loved him will always remember.

 I'll have to do some more research on this craft, particularly on how you sail them.

-John S, former curator of the Antique Boat Museum, Clayton NY, has left this comment, which I have brought up to the main post;
+John Summer, former curator of the Antique Boat Museum, Clayton NY, has left this comment, which I have brought up to the main post;

 Skiffs typically had a fan-shaped folding centerboard, operated by a lever in the boat, similar to the Radix and other boards used in sailing canoes of the later 19th century.
 A Clayton resident, Montraville Atwood, had a patent on a 3-leaf folding centerboard.
 Rig was a 70-90 sq foot spritsail.